Mjz86/c_colon/mcc.md

 - strings :

-   string types heavily benefit from both sso and cow ,
+   string types heavily benefit from both SSO and COW ,

    in C colon,  each string has to have an encoding,